nikita-sharov/docs.de-de/applications-for-employment/parkside/cases/linkedin-learning.md

 > We have long envisioned the company providing content in multiple languages.
 The two options were to organically grow that capability from scratch, or find a company aligned with our culture and business model.
 What video2brain has built in 11 years is impressive and we are fortunate to welcome their employees, members, partners and authors to lynda.com.
 >
-> –  Eric Robison, former CEO of lynda.com
+> — Eric Robison, former CEO of lynda.com

 Outline

-Bodo

-hyphen-minus -
-en-dash --
-em-dash ---
-Yay!